perenstrom/talks/2023-03-29-typescript/src/slides.md

 * Documentation for standard methods
 * Catch errors when developing instead of shipping to users
 * Covers edge-cases automatically
+* Reduces hopping between files to check what the function you just wrote returns

 </v-clicks>